-The family farm we work with is in transition to fully certified organic production.
-While they have used organic practices for many years, they have only recently undergone the certification process, which is a multi-year endeavor.
-So, there are no chemical pesticides or fertilizers used in the growing or preparing of the cacao or any practices that would not fall under the organic certification.
-The farm will be fully transitioned and certified by the end of 2021.
+Yes!
+The small-scale family farms we work with are fully certified organic .
+There are no chemical pesticides or fertilizers used in the growing or preparing of the cacao or any practices that would not fall under the organic certification.

-We work directly with one family farm that is paid premium wages for a premium product.
-The farm gets paid higher than minimum fair trade pricing and more than double the average west African farmgate price for cacao.
+We work directly with small farms and their cooperative, who are paid premium wages for a premium product.
+We pay higher than minimum fair trade pricing and more than double the average west African farmgate price for cacao.

 Yes, definitely!
 We test at source to make sure that our cacao doesn't have harmful levels of heavy metals, including cadmium and lead, among many others.
 Our cacao falls within the safe limits of the stricter European Union standards for levels of heavy metals in cacao.

 How is your cacao made?